King Hezekiah becomes gravely ill. The LORD miraculously heals Hezekiah.

 I will add fifteen years to your life.
 In verse 1 above, Hezekiah was told that his death was near.
 But now it is deferred for 15 more years.

-Many people believe that by fasting and praying, by waging spiritual warfare, they can coax God into changing his mind.
+Many people believe that by fasting and praying, by waging spiritual warfare, they can coax the LORD God into changing his mind.